 Balancers and Supplements for Horses

-Another way to provide vitamins and minerals is by using a feed balancer such as Dengie Leisure or Performance+ Balancer.
+Another way to provide vitamins and minerals is by using a feed balancer.
 A feed balancer is a very concentrated feed and is fed in much smaller amounts than a fortified feed, but it is usually in a pellet form and so can often be more palatable than supplements that in a powder form.

 One of the key differences between a balancer and a broad-spectrum vitamin and mineral supplement is that a balancer also supplies higher levels of good quality protein in the form of lysine which is an essential amino acid.
 A balancer is therefore particularly recommended for those that have a higher quality protein requirement such as those in work and breeding stock as well as for those on very restricted grazing and forage.

 A supplement is often useful for those who have access to good grazing or forage but just need a top up of essential vitamins and minerals.
 They are also the lowest calorie way to supplement the diet with vitamins and minerals so can be useful to help promote weight loss in those that are overweight.